 Just like the other Luciad products, LuciadRIA clearly separates the data model from its visualization on the map.
 LuciadRIA 's clean model-view separation offers many advantages:

 It results in clean interfaces

 It allows for data re-use.
-For example, a polygon in LuciadRIA can be used in a georeferenced 2D and 3D views, as well as views without a georeference, such as the vertical view, a table view, and so on.
+For example, a polygon in LuciadRIA can be used in a georeferenced 2D and 3D views, and in views without a georeference, such as the vertical view or a table view.

 LuciadRIA offers a single API for software 2D, hardware-accelerated 2D, and hardware-accelerated 3D.